Friday, October 11, 2024

 You have an extra $500 each month to devote to debt repayment.

 You would use the avalanche method.
 In that way, you would target the credit card debt first.
-By doing so, you’d save more in interest, relative to if you’d focused first on the larger student loan debt, even though paying off the student loan might feel like a bigger accomplishment.
+By doing so, you’d save more in interest than if you’d focused first on the larger student loan debt, even though paying off the student loan might feel like a bigger accomplishment.

 Following the Avalanche Method: Step by Step